Who are the members?

 How much does it cost?

-£20 joining fee and £20 per year for membership and £16 for lunch for each meeting you attend.
-This includes a talk by a guest speaker and a 3 course lunch plus coffee.
+£20 joining fee and £25 per year for membership and £20 for a 3 course lunch plus coffee for each meeting you attend.
 Coffee mornings cost £2 and include coffee or tea and biscuits followed by a talk from a guest speaker or one of our members.

 Who runs the club?